dishitpala/Facebook-Album/README.md

 > :triumph: The app is still under the review by facebook.
-> :sunglasses: if you want to experience the above features
+> :sunglasses: if you want to experience the above features [click here](https://dishitpala.herokuapp.com)

 ### :ski: Technology